barumau/pandunia/eng/eng-pandunia.md

 ## A

 a couple of - du o tri
-a sea of people (huge crowd) - jen bahai
+a sea of people (huge crowd) - yen bahai
 abacus - zenzu table
 abattoir (slaughterhouse) - karnekan
 Abaza language - Abaze baxe